Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- In six games at home this year, Baltimore has hit the over four times.
+- In four of six games at home this season, Baltimore has gone over the total.

-- Green Bay is 4-3 overall, and 5-2 against the spread, away from home.
+- Away from home, Green Bay is 5-2 against the spread, and 4-3 overall.

-- The Packers are unbeaten ATS (1-0) on the road as 4.5-point favorites or more.
+- The Packers are unbeaten ATS (1-0) as 5.5-point favorites or more away from home.

-- Green Bay has gone over the total twice in seven road games this season.
+- This year, in seven road games, Green Bay has gone over the total twice.

 Powered by Data Skrive.